dsaenztagarro/simple_processor/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## Thanks

+Thanks to [Hola Internet](https://github.com/holadev) for let me right this kind of tools.